Skip to content

 However, the efficiency of pasteurization mainly depends on the amount of time the water boiled, and the bacteria to be killed.

-However, reheating some contaminated water to room temperature will not kill active toxins and bacteria and will give sickness to people.
+However, reheating some contaminated water to room temperature will not kill active toxins and bacteria and will cause sickness to people.

 Time and temperature various bacteria will survive boiling water